Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 WinMain

 All Windows programs begin execution with a call to WinMain().
-Winmain is the Windows equivalent of the C function main() and marks the initial entry point for any Win32-based application.
-WinMain contains the code to initialise and register the Windows application, display its main window, and enter a message retrieval-and-dispatch loop.
+WinMain is the Windows equivalent of the C function main() and serves as the primary entry point for any Win32-based application.
+It contains the code required to initialise and register the application, create and display its main window, and enter the message retrieval and dispatch loop.

 The prototype of this function is as follows